SumoLogic/sumologic-documentation/docs/manage/partitions-data-tiers/flex-pricing/estimate-and-actual-scan-data.md

 Search modifier `_datatier` is not supported for any Flex query.
 :::

-When you enter a query that runs against the Flex pricing, Sumo Logic estimates and displays the amount of data that is scanned in Flex to return the search results.
-This detail is vital as in Flex you will pay for whatever amount of data that are scanned to complete the query.
+When you enter a query against Flex pricing, Sumo Logic will estimate and display the amount of data that is scanned in Flex to return the search results.
+This detail is vital.
+With Flex pricing, you're charged for the amount of data that's scanned to complete the query.

 You can view this detail by clicking the meter icon <img src={useBaseUrl('/img/partitions-data-tiers/flex-pricing/meter-icon.png')} alt="meter-icon" width="25" />.
 A popup appears on click, which displays the estimated scan data breakup for the chargeable tiers like Infrequent and Flex.